-Should my child swim during winter?
-That is the question many parents face as the colder months approach, when fevers and runny noses reign.
-Sipping hot chocolate by a warm fire may be the first winter activity that comes to mind, but swimming in Asphalt Green’s indoor pool is just as viable of an option.
+Sipping hot chocolate by a warm fire may be the first winter activity that comes to mind, but swimming in Asphalt Green’s indoor pools could be a new list-topping activity.

 You may have heard that swimming during the winter is unhealthy, but that's a myth.
 Swimming is a year-round sport.
-Here's why your child should make a splash, even during cold-weather months:
+Here's why you or your family should make a splash, even during cold-weather months:

-Swim lessons can actually improve your child’s ability to fight infection.
+Swim lessons can actually improve your ability to fight infection.

-This one may come as a surprise: your child will not get sick from being cold and wet after swim lessons.
-Colds are caused by viruses; the temperature in or outside of the pool is not related to your child’s risk of being exposed to germs.
-While wet hair might feel a little chilly on the walk to the bus, it’s nothing to worry about, especially if you pack a beanie and a warm coat.
+This one may come as a surprise: You will not get sick from being cold and wet after swim lessons.
+Colds are caused by viruses; the temperature in or outside of the pool is not related to your risk of being exposed to germs.
+While wet hair might feel a little chilly when walking outside, it’s nothing to worry about, especially if you pack a beanie and a warm coat.

-The exercise your child gets from swimming may boost his or her immune system, making it more prepared to ward off those bacterial and viral infections.
+The exercise you get from swimming may boost your immune system, making it more prepared to ward off bacterial and viral infections.
 Here's what happens when you exercise:

 - Physical activity may help flush bacteria out of the lungs and airways.
 This may reduce your chance of getting a cold, flu, or other illness.